-- Out of the eight finalists, five pieces for live performers will be selected; three pieces for fixed media (electroacoustic or electronic) will be selected.
+- Out of the eight finalists, five pieces for live performers will be selected; three pieces for fixed media (two-channel electroacoustic or electronic) will be selected.

 - Pieces for live performers may be scored for any of the following: